Absinthe is a strongly alcoholic aperitif made from alcohol and distilled herbs or herbal extracts. Most essential and common herbs are grand wormwood

 Almost from its inception, absinthe has been known as “La Fée Verte”

 or “The Green Fairy”, a tribute to its reputedly seductive and intoxicating powers.
-Our partner Absinthes.com has a great selection in absinthe.
-It ships worldwide, including the United States.
-Go to this link to buy absinthe
+Our partners at Absinthes.com have a wide selection of great quality absinthes.
+They ship worldwide, including the United States.
+Follow this link to buy absinthe